Claudette Carter, graduated from Widener University and enjoys focusing on her love for God as well as the positive

 A Devastated Family Seeks Justice for Their Loved One

-A sixteen-year-old by the name of Alexander McClay Williams was placed in the electric chair.
-His one hundred twenty five pound body was so diminutive that something was placed underneath Alexander, in order for the execution officers to carry out this unjust electrocution.
+A 16-year-old by the name of Alexander McClay Williams was placed in the electric chair.
+His 125-pound body was so diminutive that something was placed underneath Alexander in order for the execution officers to carry out this unjust electrocution.
 Tears flowed down Williams' face as a hood was placed over his head.
-Alexander was somewhat mentally challenged so he did not fully comprehend, why he was being put to death.
-Suddenly, more than two thousand volts of electricity pummeled the body of Alexander on June 8th, 1931.
+Alexander was somewhat mentally challenged, so he did not fully comprehend why he was being put to death.
+Suddenly, more than 2,000 volts of electricity pummeled the body of Alexander on June 8th, 1931.

 Why Was Alexander Williams Put to Death?

-Alexander McClay Williams was sent to Glen Mills reform school, after being accused of setting a barn on fire.
+Alexander McClay Williams was sent to Glen Mills reform school after being accused of setting a barn on fire.
 Alexander was supposed to serve four years at this facility for juvenile delinquents.
 During his sentence, a Caucasian woman by the name of Vida Robare was murdered at this location.
-She was brutally stabbed forty-seven times with an ice pick.
-Many people including the victim's family, acknowledged that this was a crime of passion.
+She was brutally stabbed 47 times with an ice pick.
+Many people, including the victim's family, acknowledged that this was a crime of passion.
 Fred Robare, the husband of the Vida, was the obvious suspect.

 During an interview on Fox 29 News at 10, Fred's great-niece Teresa Smithers stated, "My ancestor got away with murder."
 Chris O'Connell, a reporter with Fox, spoke with Teresa over the telephone: "She told us that her uncle came from a very abusive and alcoholic family and after doing her own research, she even believes Alexander McClay Williams was framed."
 During his report, O'Connell explained, "In a stunning revelation not known until recently, they learned Vida Robare had divorced her husband nine years earlier in Michigan.
 The reason she stated in the records, 'Extreme cruelty.'
 The belief is that Robare killed his wife in a fit of rage and framed it on the closest delinquent he could find and don't take their word for it."